Venus: The Mother of Rome and Goddess of Love and Fertility

 Venus and Agriculture

-Although she is now mostly recognized as the goddess of love, she is also associated with growth and the cultivation of fields and gardens.
+Although she is now mostly recognized as the Roman goddess of love, she is also associated with growth and the cultivation of fields and gardens.
 The sources that explain why this is the case are, however, very limited.
 Maybe a good explanation can be that the growing of crops carries within them a certain form of fertility.
-Without a fertile soil, pollination, and (humanly) love, plants won’t grow.
+Without fertile soil, pollination, and (humanly) love, plants won’t grow.

 The Birth of Venus

 If we follow the myths as described in Hesiod’s Theogony and the poetry in Ovid’s Metamorphoses, the birth of Venus was a result of the defeat of a primordial god by the name of Uranus.
-Uranus was actually killed by his own children, who are better known as the Titans.
+Uranus was killed by his own children, who are better known as the Titans.

 So how was he defeated?
 Well, he was castrated.
 Indeed, making Venus was a result of the sea foam that arose after Saturn castrated his father Uranus and his blood fell to the sea.